 Of this huge market, filled with various GPUs, it is indeed tough to choose one for yourself, which, will keep a balance of both budget and performance.
 It is advised to have a budget of one-third of the whole computer for the graphics unit since it’s the beauty of the displayed output, which would matter in due time.
 A little knowledge about the technicalities and thereafter a little hint will make your buying experience easy.
 Before jumping into specifics of a model, it would be sage to make you aware of the terms like ram memory type, bandwidth, refresh rates, and clock speed.
 If you like to be able to do some gaming while travelling you should look for a gaming laptop.
-For some good advice on what to look for and also some specific laptop recommendations, have a look at Tech News Central’s article about gaming laptops.
+For some good advice on what to look for and also some specific laptop recommendations, have a look at this list of the best gaming laptops under $1500.

 Clock speed is the time required to process one information.
 It’s expressed in terms of frequency to make it presentable (seconds will be in order of E -6, and faster the CPU, lesser will be time, inconvenient to express), and to make calculations easier.
 Factory overclocked unit, sounds awesome, but they are not as good performers as their later higher models, plus it heats up quicker, and is more power craving than the immediate naturally clocked model.